ProjectRadiant/official_devices/maintainerreq.md

-# To become an official maintainer for NezukoOS:
+# To become an official maintainer for project radient:

 Before you apply to add your device into our list of official devices, you should know a few things:

 1 - You must own the device.
 Blind and untested builds aren't allowed.
 Unified, and devices with minimal hardware changes are also allowed to be maintained.

 2 - You must have basic git (cherry-pick, squash, etc) knowledge.

 3 - You must have a daily drivable unofficial build released 2 weeks before applying for official.